lalisriram/Detecting-Anomalies-in-Financial-Transactions-main/README.md

 The dataset was augmented and renamed the attributes to appear more similar to a real-world dataset that one usually observes in SAP-ERP systems as part of SAP's Finance and Cost controlling (FICO) module.

-The dataset contains a subset of in total 7 categorical and 2 numerical attributes available in the FICO BKPF (containing the posted journal entry headers) and BSEG (containing the posted journal entry segments) tables.
-Please, find below a list of the individual attributes as well as a brief description of their respective semantics:
+below a list of the individual attributes as well as a brief description of their respective semantics:

 >- `BELNR`: the accounting document number,
 >- `BUKRS`: the company code,